Sech (singer): Musical career

-2014–2018: Solo career and national success
+2014–2018: Solo career, Rich Music, and national success

 In 2014, Sech released his debut single "Yo Sin Ti".
 Between 2014 and 2017, Sech began releasing new songs until the release of "Miss Lonely", which became his first national hit and gave him his national recognition.
-The song went viral in Colombia and attracted the attention of producer and DJ Dimelo Flow.
+The song went viral in Colombia and attracted the attention of producer and DJ Dímelo Flow.
 Following this, Sech was signed to Rich Music in 2017, and in December of that year, he released his first mixtape album, titled The Sensation Mixtape.

 Sech's debut extended play The Sensation, was released on December 6, 2018.
 Consisting of 8 songs, the album includes the singles "Me Gustaría", "La Vida" and the original version of "Que Más Pues", which its remix would be included on his following release.
 The album also features guest appearances from International artists, including Justin Quiles, Jowell & Randy and Dalex.

-2019–present
+2019–2023: Debut album and international recognition

 In April 2019, Sech released "Otro Trago".
 The song reached number one in his native Panama, as well in Spain, Argentina, Colombia, Peru, Paraguay, Honduras and Mexico.
 It also became Sech's first entry on the US Billboard Hot 100 peaking at number 34.
 Sech describes "Otro Trago" as "the song that truly changed [his] life".
 The track was nominated for Best Urban Song and Best Urban Fusion/Performance at the 2019 Latin Grammy Awards.
 That same month, Sech released his debut studio album Sueños, which reached number three on the Billboard Top Latin Albums chart.
 The album includes the Panamanian top 10 single "Solita" featuring Farruko and Zion & Lennox.
-It also includes the remix of the song "Qué Más Pues" featuring Maluma, Nicky Jam, Lenny Tavarez, Justin Quiles and Dalex.
+It also includes the remix of the song "Qué Más Pues" featuring Maluma, Nicky Jam, Lenny Tavárez, Justin Quiles and Dalex.
 Sueños was ranked number three on the Rolling Stone list of the "25 Best Latin Albums of 2019".
 In August 2019, Suzy Exposito of Rolling Stone noted that Sech is "rapidly becoming urbano's most wanted collaborator".

 He featured on Nicky Jam's 2019 Íntimo album on the song "Atrévete", released in November 2019.
 The song peaked at number four in Sech's native Panama.
 Sech also appeared on the song "Ignorantes" with Bad Bunny, included on Bad Bunny's album YHLQMDLG.
 The song reached the top ten in Panama, Spain and the US Billboard Hot Latin Songs chart, and peaked at number 49 on the US Billboard Hot 100.
 Other songs Sech was featured includes "Definitivamente" with Daddy Yankee, and "Ganas De Ti" with Wisin & Yandel, with both songs peaking at number two in Panama.